-From: Robinson, Katherine Sent: 02 May 2014 16:19 To: Browne, Leanne; Carroll, Anita Cc: Rankin, Christine Subject: RE: Missing Triage
+From: Robinson, Katherine Sent: 02 May 2014 16:19 To: Browne, Leanne; Carroll, Anita Cc: Rankin, Christine Subject: RE: Missing Triage t: Personal Information redacted by USI e: Personal Information redacted by USI

 As you can see these have all been chased several times.
 Due to the lengthy target now these patients are not due appts yet.
 When they are we are going to be booking without triage result.